Lutheranism: Throughout the world

-Today, millions belong to Lutheran churches, which are present on all populated continents.
-The Lutheran World Federation estimates the total membership of its churches over 74 million.
-This figure miscounts Lutherans worldwide as not all Lutheran churches belong to this organization, and many members of merged LWF church bodies do not self-identify as Lutheran or attend congregations that self-identify as Lutheran.
+Lutheran churches currently have millions of members, and are present on all populated continents.
+The Lutheran World Federation estimates the total membership of its churches to be over 77 million.
+This figure miscounts Lutherans worldwide, as not all Lutheran churches belong to this organization, and many members of merged LWF church bodies do not self-identify as Lutheran or attend congregations that self-identify as Lutheran.
 Lutheran churches in North America, Europe, Latin America and the Caribbean regions are experiencing decreases and no growth in membership, while those in Africa and Asia continue to grow.
 Lutheranism is the largest religious group in Denmark, Finland, Iceland, Latvia, Namibia, Norway, Sweden, and North Dakota and South Dakota in the United States.

 Lutheranism is also the dominant form of Christianity in the White Mountain and San Carlos Apache nations.
-In addition, Lutheranism is a main Protestant denomination in Germany (behind United Protestant (Lutheran & Reformed) churches; EKD Protestants form about 24.3% of the country's total population), Estonia, Poland, Austria, Slovakia, Slovenia, Croatia, Serbia, Kazakhstan, Tajikistan, Papua New Guinea, and Tanzania.
-Although some convents and monasteries voluntarily closed during the Reformation, and many of the remaining damenstift were shuttered by communist authorities following World War II, the Lüne abbeys are still open.
-Nearly all active Lutheran orders are located in Europe.
+In addition, Lutheranism is a main Protestant denomination in Germany (behind United Protestant (Lutheran and Reformed) churches; EKD Protestants form about 24.3% of the country's total population), Estonia, Poland, Austria, Slovakia, Slovenia, Croatia, Serbia, Kazakhstan, Tajikistan, Papua New Guinea, and Tanzania.
+A number of Lutheran damenstift (convents) were shuttered by communist authorities following World War II in accordance with their state atheism.
+The Lüne abbeys are still open and many active Lutheran religious orders are located in Europe.

 Although Namibia is the only country outside Europe to have a Lutheran majority, there are sizable Lutheran bodies in other African countries.
 In the following African countries, the total number of Lutherans exceeds 100,000: Nigeria, Central African Republic, Chad, Kenya, Malawi, Congo, Cameroon, Ethiopia, Tanzania, Zimbabwe, and Madagascar.
 In addition, the following nations also have sizable Lutheran populations: Canada, France, the Czech Republic, Poland, Hungary, Slovakia, Malaysia, India, Indonesia, the Netherlands (as a synod within the PKN and two strictly Lutheran denominations), South Africa, the United Kingdom, and the United States, especially in the heavily German and Scandinavian Upper Midwest.

-Lutheranism is also a state religion in Denmark, Iceland, and Norway.
-Lutheranism was also the state church in Finland and Sweden, but its status (in Sweden) was changed to that of a national church in 2000.
+Lutheranism is also a state religion in Denmark and Iceland.
+Lutheranism was also the state church in Finland, Norway and Sweden, but its status in Norway and Sweden was changed to that of a national church in 2017 and 2000 respectively.